bnemchak/pet-adoption/README.md

 ## Description
-Pet Adoption is an example project for event listeners in JavaScript.
+Pet Adoption is an example project for Print to DOM with JavaScript.

 ### Feature List
 * Show all adobtable animals in a collection